k1p0d/zeus_reports_len/README.md

 # Whats in the package ?

-zeus_reports_dirlen.php - is the actual remote timing attack exploit which reveals the reports directory name length zeus_rc4_algo_brute.php - as the name suggests, when given the right encryption key this tool lets you brute force the algorthim if it has the right cipher in its repository.
+zeus_reports_dirlen.php - is the actual remote timing attack exploit which reveals the reports directory name length<br>
+zeus_rc4_algo_brute.php - as the name suggests, when given the right encryption key this tool lets you brute force the algorthim if it has the right cipher in its repository.<br>
-Zeus.class.php - a generic Zeus client class which is able to communicate with most zeus variants Encryption.class.php - the cipher repository class, contains different variants of encryption ciphers used in zeus
+Zeus.class.php - a generic Zeus client class which is able to communicate with most zeus variants<br>
+Encryption.class.php - the cipher repository class, contains different variants of encryption ciphers used in zeus<br>